-Queen pulls out of attending Commonwealth Day service
+Queen pulls out of attending Commonwealth Service

 A spokesperson said that Prince Harry hoped to visit his grandmother as soon as possible.

+Prince Harry has been involved in a legal dispute over the provision of security when he visits from the United States.

-At the Commonwealth Day service, the Queen will be represented by Prince Charles and other senior royals will be attending, including Camilla, the Duchess of Cornwall and the Duke and Duchess of Cambridge.
+At the Commonwealth Service, the Queen will be represented by Prince Charles and other senior royals will be attending, including Camilla, the Duchess of Cornwall and the Duke and Duchess of Cambridge.

 The Duke and Duchess of Gloucester are not attending, after the duke tested positive for Covid.